Carpk/ShawnKlein/_posts/2016-09-24-android-adapter.md

 }
 ````

-Our code takes a converted view, and if it has not been inflated yet, it will do so with the first code block.
-With our code initially inflating our view, it will overw
+Our code takes a converted view, and if it has not been inflated yet, it will do so in the first code block.
+This will continue until your current view id full.

+Adapters get the data and and a child view, then pass it to the AdapterView.
+The AdapaterView will then display the child view along with the data.

+### Common Adapters

+##### ArrayAdapter

+The ArrayAdapter is an adapter backed by an array of objects.
+We convert an ArrayAdapter item into a String and put it into a TextView.
+The TextView is then displayed in the AdapterView(ListView).

+##### SimpleCursorAdapter

+A SimpleCursorAdapter links the data contained in a Cursor to an Adapter View.
+The SimpleCursorView binds the data to an AdapterView.
+This